AHazimy/fastapi-demo/README.md

   - Follow best practices for securing API endpoints and handling sensitive data.

 - **Validation Enhancements:**
-  Future enhancements might include more granular error handling and additional input validators for other fields as needed.
+  Future enhancements might include more granular error handling and additional input validators for other fields as needed (such as Email validation, meaningful error message for Unique Phone Number Check, ...).